menu

 Centerville is a somewhat small city located in the state of Iowa.
 With a population of 5,310 people and two associated neighborhoods, Centerville is the 83rd largest community in Iowa.
 Centerville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Centerville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Centerville doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Centerville rank slightly lower than the national average.
 14.76% of adults 25 and older in Centerville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.